vumaasha/Atlas/dataset/README.md

 * `create_zvsn_dataset` downloads the images into 2 folders called zoomed and normal that consists of zoomed and normal images.
-We have included a sample csv file called `zvsn_data.json` that contains a collection of zoomed and normal images for the category *Men > Western Wear > Shirts*
+We have included a sample csv file called `zvsn_data.csv` that contains a collection of zoomed and normal image URLs for the category *Men > Western Wear > Shirts*

 Structure of the `coresdataset19.json` file: